ceedee666/opensap_python_intro/exercises/week_0/0.2/exercise.md

 # Introduction exercise for CodeOcean

-If not done yet, open CodeOcean.
+This exercise does not have graded points, it is just for you to become familiar and play around with the CodeOcean, our programming tool.

+You can't break anything, so go ahead!

+## Insert code

 Type the following line character by character into the editor.

 	print("CodeOcean works fine")